fyrz/simple-solr-explain/README.md

 - The state of this project can be considered as prototype.

 ## Usage
-Simple solr explanations can be integrated by configuring it as a custom Solr QueryResponseParserPlugin or by using standalone with API calls.
+Simple-solr-explain can be configured as custom query response writer.
+Alternatively the API can be called from Java.

 ## Sample
 The following output describes a JSON response of simple-solr-explain.
 The JSON response includes all fields searched in and every document match including field hits.